 and Deals >

 A large proportion of the Méribel accommodation is catered chalets, including luxurious private homes and those run by large, discount-style tour operators.
-As well as chalets, Méribel has some apartments and a wide range of hotels, from a few great value hotels in the middle of the village, through to 5-star, super schmick venues.
+As well as chalets, Méribel has some apartments and a wide range of hotels, from a few great value hotels in the middle of the village, through to 5-star, super luxurious hotels.
 The most convenient place to stay is as close to the center of the main village, or up in Méribel Mottaret.Get your

 Scout Field Guide >